DestinationsEurope

 Celebrating New Year in Denmark is also an exciting event.
 Yes, there are fireworks at the stroke of midnight, like everywhere else, but there’s much more to this celebration.

-This is for good luck in the new year.
-Expect the same sumptuous spread to be prepared for New Year’s meals but the Kransekage is the icing on the cake – literally.
+Expect the same sumptuous food to be prepared for New Year’s meals but the Kransekage is the icing on the cake here – literally.

-This is the iconic Danish New Year’s Eve dessert which is a cake shaped like rings, stacked atop each other to form a cone.
-It is covered with rich white frosting and is served after midnight with champagne.
+This is the iconic Danish New Year’s Eve dessert which is a towering ring cake made of almond paste, sugar, and egg whites, stacked into a cone and drizzled with white icing and is served after midnight with champagne.

 Then finally, we need to raise our glasses whenever we hear “Skål” and toast to good health and cheer during the holidays.